 The committee recognizes that this plan includes an array of strategies that will require an extensive effort by faculty and staff across the university.
 We also recognize that this is a five-year plan and that the 30 recommendations need to be prioritized.
 This is always a difficult challenge in any planning process, since every recommendation is viewed as important to organizational success.
 Because many of the recommendations will be carried out by different faculty and staff across campus, we do propose that a large number of our recommendations can be implemented during the first two years of the plan.
 We have placed our recommendations into two time periods to recognize that we cannot implement every recommendation at once.
 Because some recommendations build on others, the implementation time period does not reflect level of importance.
 We also assert that some of the recommendations need to be implemented simultaneously and that these efforts be coordinated.
+(See highlighted recommendations in Table 2.)
 We recommend that the ongoing Strategic Planning Committee serve this coordinating function, similar to the work of the current steering committee.
 The new ongoing committee members would serve as co-chairs on the various implementation committees recommended in the plan in order to ensure coordination.
+As a living document, the plan will need to be adapted over the course of the next five years, but our recommended timeline is included at the top of the recommendations section: